 (click the image above to view a printable chart that you may use the next time you're shopping - you can click on the boxes to place a check in them)

 One of the most powerful herbs to help you go to the bathroom is Quassia (bitter) Bark.
-This you want to take a capsule of to avoid the taste.
+For this, you want to take it as a capsule to avoid the taste.
 Like the name applies, it's extremely BITTER.

 (Food that's bitter is the BEST for digestion and cleaning out your colon.)

-Dandelion on the other hand is great to make as a tea because of the taste.
+Dandelion root and leaf on the other hand are great to make as a tea because of the taste.